 Sales to our customers may be significantly higher if indirect sales are included with direct sales.
 In 2006, Samsung Electronics was our sixth largest customer and accounted for approximately 4% our sales.
 In 2006, ATP Electronics and Barun Electronics were our second and seventh largest customers and accounted for approximately 9% and 4% of our sales, respectively.
-We believe a substantial portion of our sales to ATP Electronics and Barun Electronics are included in the products of Samsung Electronics and that such direct and indirect sales to Samsung Electronics amounted to between 13% and 15% of our net sales.
-We believe that if our sales to ATP Electronics and Barun Electronics were included in our sales to Samsung Electronics in 2005 and 2004, such direct and indirect sales to Samsung Electronics would amount to between 10% and 12% and 4% and 5% in the respective years.
-In 2006, 2005 and 2004, Lexar Media was our ninth, fourth and second largest customer and accounted for approximately 3%, 7% and 13% of our sales in the respective years.
+We believe a substantial portion of our sales to ATP Electronics and Barun Electronics are included in the products of Samsung Electronics and that such direct and indirect sales to Samsung Electronics in 2005 and 15% of our net sales.
+We believe that if our sales to ATP Electronics and Barun Electronics were included in our sales to Samsung Electronics in 2005 and 2004, such direct and indirect sales to Samsung Electronics in 2005 and 2004, such direct and indirect sales to Samsung Electronics in 2005 and 2004, Lexar Media was our ninth, fourth and second largest customer and accounted for approximately 3%, 7% and 13% of our sales in the respective years.
 We believe a substantial portion of our sales to Power Digital Card and Macrotron Systems in 2006, 2005 and 2004 are included in Lexar Media's products and that such indirect and direct sales to Lexar Media amounted up to 8% of our net sales in 2006, up to 18% in 2005 and up to 35% of our net sales in 2004.